-- 1143(1) During a public emergency period, the Executive Director may, at the direction of the Executive Committee, issue temporary directives governing the provision of legal services and where a directive has been issued it shall have the same force and effect as a Rule. - (2) Directives issued pursuant to subrule (1) may apply to all legal service providers or any subset thereof, as stipulated within the directive. - 1143.1 The Executive Director may, at the direction of the Executive Committee, issue enduring directives or continue temporary directives governing the following specific areas: - (a) the remote execution of documents via electronic means.
+- 1143(1) During a public emergency period, the Executive Director may, at the direction of the Executive Committee, issue temporary directives governing the provision of legal services and where a directive has been issued it shall have the same force and effect as a Rule. - (2) Directives issued pursuant to subrule (1) may apply to all legal service providers or any subset thereof, as stipulated within the directive. - 1143.1 The Executive Director may, at the direction of the Executive Committee, issue enduring directives or continue temporary directives governing the following specific areas: - (a) the remote execution of documents via electronic means; and - (b) matters pertaining to the creation, handling and storage of electronic wills.

-[Rule 1143(1) and (2) added, March 22, 2020] [Rule 1143 Heading amended; 1143.1 added, September 18, 2020)
+[Rule 1143(1) and (2) added, March 22, 2020] [Rule 1143 Heading amended; 1143.1 added, September 18, 2020) [Rule 1143.1(b) added, June 21, 2024]